JustASpeedrunner/Ronin/README.md

 Thanks to everyone in the NorthstarTF Discord that helped me out and answered all my silly questions about how to make things<br>
 Thanks to Taskinoz for laying the groundwork that taught me how to do basic Squirrel mods<br>
-Thanks to Fzzy for wedging through C++ hell for me
+Thanks to Fzzy for wedging through C++ hell for me<br>
+Thanks to Elad for making all of the squirrel things I am too silly for<br>
+Thanks to Dorito for inventing the color green